palaogn/reference-tictactoe/self-assessment.md

 Outline what script files you created and the purpose of each file.
 Each file should be commented.
 This could be

-- dockerBuild
+- dockerBuild - builds the project and makes a docker container and pushes the docker image to Docker hub.
+The image has a tag from the git commit.

-- cleanDocker
+- cleanDocker - deletes all docker containers and images.

-- runMigrateDb
+- runMigrateDb - runs migrate db for production

 ## Testing & logic

-Outline what tests you created.

-- UnitTests, server logic TDD (Git commit log)

-- API Acceptance test - fluent API

-- Load test loop

-- UI TDD

-- Is the game playable?
+I made UnitTests using a event based approach.